 If you have enabled debugging, the following error log will show in your log (where ‘F0’ is the actual name of the missing font):

 com.qoppa.pdf.PDFException: Missing Font: F0

-It is possible to workaround this issue by enabling font substitution by making the following static call before rendering or converting an PDF page:
+It is possible to enable font substitution to workaround by making the following static call:

 // You only need to make this static call once FontSettings.setUseSubstituteFont(true); // You can now make calls to the library // to open PDFs, etc...